burrima/sysutil/README.md

 ### Vimrc revision history

+#### Version 2.0.2
+Stop vim-setup when user does not want to overwrite his vimrc file (just setup the minimum needed).
+Small documentation fixes and cleanup.

 #### Version 2.0.1
 Minor improvement in the installation process.
-Use global btaflint script instead of local one to make it independent of currently checkout out branch.
+Use global btaflint script instead of local one to make it independent of currently checked-out branch.

 #### Version 2.0.0
 Complete re-work of vimrc, doc and the installation process, after reading book